Free Travel Scheme

 As part of Budget 2025, the government announced that from September 2025, all those aged 70 years or over in receipt of Free Travel will have an entitlement to receive a Free Travel Companion (FT+C) Public Services Card (PSC).
 This will mean the person aged 70 or over can have another person, aged 16 or older, including their spouse or partner, travel with them for free on all transport services provided as part of the Free Travel scheme.

 If you are aged 70 years or over and you currently have a Free Travel ‘Personal’ (FT-P) PSC or ‘Spouse’ (FT+S) PSC, there is no need to contact the Department.
-Starting from March and through to August 2025, the Department will be writing to you setting out the process involved in ensuring that you will receive a Free Travel Companion (FT+C) PSC.
+The Department has written to all those already in receipt of Free Travel who will benefit from this measure, setting out the process involved in ensuring that they will receive a Free Travel Companion (FT+C) PSC.

 What the Free Travel Scheme is